-We're calling on the Competition and Markets Authority to tackle the loyalty penalty in essential markets and protect people from being ripped off.
+We're calling on regulators to tackle the loyalty penalty in essential markets and protect people from being ripped off.

 Why things need to change

 Across essential services, customers are being penalised for their loyalty - from telecoms to financial services.
 Huge numbers of customers are on uncompetitive deals, paying far more for a service than a new customer would.

 We don't think a customer's loyalty should be penalised.
 Our 2018 research found there are clear reasons why this penalty should be tackled: